 Aspects of a Giving Circle

-• Pooled Resources
+Pooled Resources

 Members contribute a set amount of money on a regular basis (e.g., monthly, quarterly, annually).
 This collective giving creates a larger pool of funds than any individual might donate on their own, allowing for more significant contributions.
 Each YWCA Tulsa Circle will donate 75% of its total to general operating funds, and 25% will be dedicated to an existing program of their choice.

-• Education & Engagement
+Education & Engagement

 Giving Circles often serve as a way for individuals to become more engaged in philanthropy and learn about the needs and work of the nonprofit to which they are contributing.
 The collaborative nature fosters discussion, shared learning, and a deeper understanding of our community’s issues.

-• Shared Decision Making
+Shared Decision Making

 A defining characteristic of a Giving Circle is the democratic process involved in selecting programs to fund.

-• Networking
+Networking

+You will be connected with other like-minded individuals who share vision for our programs and desire for the programs’ continued growth.
+Some Circles may develop deeper connections, identify additional volunteer opportunities, and increase awareness for YWCA Tulsa.
 Each Circle will set their own cadence for meeting, including frequency, date/time and location.
 Circles are supported by the Individual Giving Manager to host these meetings.
-You will be connected with other like-minded individuals who share vision for our programs and desire for the programs’ continued growth.
-Some Circles may develop deeper connections, identify additional volunteer opportunities, and increase awareness for YWCA Tulsa.

 Amplify Your Impact.